 - have access to a unique space at the crossroad between science and policy - the JRC Makerspace;

-- have financial support in the format of a grant & travel allowance;
+- have financial support in the format of a daily fee & travel allowance;

 - have access to the necessary digital fabrication equipment to go from an idea into a physical prototype;

 - exchange ideas with the JRC technical and scientific staff;

 - publish the findings of the work carried out.